-Washington auto accidents may result in strict liability for injury to pedestrians that are disabled.
-RCW 70.84.040 provides for an “enhanced” duty of care owed by a driver to a pedestrian if the driver knew or reasonably should have known the pedestrian was blind or partially blind, hearing impaired, or otherwise physically disabled.
+Washington auto accidents may result in strict liability for injury to pedestrians who are disabled.
+RCW 70.84.040 provides for an “enhanced” duty of care owed by a driver to a pedestrian if the driver knew or should have known, within reason, the pedestrian was blind or partially blind, hearing impaired, or physically disabled.

-Motorcycle injuries often involve serious injuries, like brain injuries or paralysis, or even the loss of a loved one.
-Insurance companies defend motorcycle accidents by claiming the motorcyclist was at fault, and by arguing the conduct of the motorcyclist was negligent and contributed to the collision.
+Motorcycle accidents often involve serious injuries, such as paralysis, traumatic brain injury, or even the loss of life.
+Insurance companies defend drivers in these accidents by claiming the motorcyclist was at fault, and by arguing that the conduct of the motorcyclist contributed to the collision.

-This is why it is so important to retain a lawyer familiar with insurance tactics.
-If you or a loved one were injured or killed in a motorcycle-related accident, contact our office today to discuss your rights.
+This is why it is so important to retain a lawyer who is familiar with insurance company tactics.
+If you or a loved one has been injured or killed in a motorcycle-related accident, contact our office today to discuss your rights.

 Injuries arise from bus accidents in various contexts.
-People are injured from crashes, incidents that occur on buses, unusual jars and jolts caused by the driver, defects in the bus itself, and more.
+People are injured from crashes, incidents that occur while on the bus, unusual jars and jolts caused by the driver, defects in the bus itself, and more.

 we're a click away